 8. Do you accept returns on commissions?
 No, I do not accept returns on commissioned paintings.
 Please be sure to measure your space to guarantee a perfect fit.

-As a future member of my collector family you are very involved in my commissioning process.
-Before sending your invoice and/or shipping your painting, I will e-mail you an image of your commission for your approval.
-In this way, you can be confident that you know what you will be paying for.
-I may also e-mail images by request throughout the process, depending upon the complexity of your commission.
+Please understand that as a future member of my collector family you are very involved in my commissioning process.
+Before sending your final invoice and shipping your painting, I will e-mail you an image of your commission for your approval.
+In this way, you can be confident that you know what you have paid for.
+Upon request, I will also e-mail you images of your art throughout the process.
+Rest assured you will be involved every step of the way.

-I hope this outline provides some insight into my commissioning process.
+I hope this outline provides some insight into my art commissioning process.
 And if you have questions, please ask.
 I am always available.
-You may check out a few of my commissioned pieces in my Commissioned Work Gallery.
+You may also wish to check out this blog post "Fine Art Painting: A Walk Through The Commission Process."

 Add a comment